codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-07-ar4.md

 ./your_program.sh /tmp/server.properties
 ```

 It'll then connect to your server on port 9092 and send a `Produce` (v11) request targeting multiple topics with their respective partitions.
-The request will contain data for multiple topics, and a single partition for each topic.
+The request will contain data for multiple topics, spanning multiple partitions for each topic.

 The tester will validate that: